Josh's Website

 }

-The resulting effect looks quite nice if you get the regular expressions for the language syntax correct (you will notice many places on this website where the choice of regex causes problems but this is just meant to be a bit of fun).
+The resulting effect looks quite nice if you get the regular expressions for the language syntax correct (you might notice some places on this website where the choice of regex causes problems but this is just meant to be a bit of fun).
 It should be noted that this whole technique is quite pointless and it causes the website to take up more space than just using a JavaScript library for the highlighting.

 Deployment using GitHub Pages